Uniforms of the United States Army: Special covers

-Soldiers assigned to the cavalry units may, during certain divisional functions, replace standard army soft cover (the black beret, the blue peaked hat, or the camouflage patrol cap) with the “Cav Stetson,” a black Stetson with yellow braid (gold for officers) and cavalry branch insignia.
+Soldiers assigned to the cavalry units may, during certain divisional functions, replace their standard army soft cover with the “Cavalry Stetson”, a black Stetson with yellow braid (gold for officers) and cavalry branch insignia.

 U.S. Army Drill Sergeants are authorized to wear a campaign hat while in the Army Combat Uniform.
 First adopted in 1911, the campaign hat was abandoned for drill instructor use during World War II, but readopted in 1964.
 Army campaign hats are olive green with the Great Seal of the United States centered on the front of the hat on a gold disc.

 Several berets in alternate colors to the Army standard black beret are also used.
 Personnel assigned to units trained and equipped for parachute infiltration, known as airborne forces—such as the 82nd Airborne Division—are authorized to wear a maroon beret while soldiers assigned to the 75th Ranger Regiment wear tan berets.
 Soldiers who graduate from the Special Forces Qualification Course are authorized to wear a green beret.
 The Army's newest units, the Security Force Assistance Brigades (SFABs), are authorized to wear a dark brown beret.

 The U.S. Army has also authorized the wear of distinctive baseball-style caps for some personnel.
 Special skill instructors are authorized the wear of black hats, while parachute riggers are allowed red caps.
 In addition, platoon trainers for the Army National Guard's Officer Candidate School and Warrant Officer Candidate school wear a Black patrol cap, with a non subdued rank insignia and a name embroidered in gold lettering.